Trump Names Pentagon Picks for Top Defense Posts

-President-elect Donald Trump has named his picks for several top positions at the Pentagon including deputy secretary of defense, and other high-profile acquisition, research and policy posts.
+President-elect Donald Trump has named his picks for several top positions at the Pentagon including deputy secretary of defense, and other high-profile acquisition, research, and policy posts.

 In a series of posts to his Truth Social platform on Sunday, Trump announced a slew of intended nominations to Pentagon posts including Michael Duffey as undersecretary of defense for acquisition and sustainment, Emil Michael as undersecretary of defense for research and engineering, and Elbridge Colby to be undersecretary of defense for policy.